-It is conceivable that a school could have "final exams" or large "tests" that are rhetorical in nature, but this almost never works in today's world.
-There are always some teachers who default to the mental model they know and use the time to do a massive dump of information into a study guide and then stress it with students.
-Some of this might even be justified as "understanding" when in reality, it's just a concept repetition.
+Almost always.
+It is conceivable that a school could have finals that are rhetorical in nature, but this almost never works in today's world.
+There are always some teachers who use the time to do a massive dump of information into a study guide and then stress it with students.
 This leads students to ask all semester long "will this be on the test?"
 Information has become the god, and the test is its priest.
-For this reason, I recommend that administrators send a clear message: We do not support information based testing.
-We don't focus attention on testing (aka finals week).
-We don't weight testing heavily in grading.